The Good Angel of Bahia is the first Brazilian saint of our time

 · In 2010, on December 10, the Bahian nun was crowned as the first beata born in Bahia and became known as the Blessed Dulce of the Poor, being August 13 the official date for the celebration of her liturgical feast.

-· In 2019 Sister Dulce will be proclaimed a saint by the Catholic Church on October 13, at a ceremony celebrated by Pope Francis at the Vatican.
+· In 2019 Sister Dulce was proclaimed Saint Dulce of the Poor by the Catholic Church on October 13, at a ceremony celebrated by Pope Francis at the Vatican.

 5. The largest hospital in Bahia from a simple chicken house

 In 1939, Sister Dulce invaded five houses on Ilha dos Ratos, in a poor community of Alagados, a group of stilts that consolidated in the inner part of the Itapagipe neighborhood, to shelter sick people that she collected in the streets of Salvador.
 Expelled from the place, she pilgrims for a decade, taking her patients to different places in the city.

 Finally, in 1949, Sister Dulce occupied a chicken coop next to the Santo Antônio Convent, after authorization from her superior, with the first 70 patients.
 The initiative gave rise to a famous story that has been propagated for decades by the Bahian people, telling that the nun built the largest hospital in Bahia from a simple chicken coop.
 In 1959, the Sister Dulce Social Works Association was officially installed, and the following year, the Santo Antônio Shelter was inaugurated.

 With access by the Memorial, you can visit the place where the chicken coop used to be.